SimonArtmann/SimonArtmann/README.md

 - 👋 Hi, I’m @SimonArtmann
-- 👀 I’m interested in boxing and programming
+- 👀 I’m interested in music and programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Webdevelopment
-- 💞️ I’m looking to collaborate on projects of any kind
+- 💞️ I’m looking to collaborate on web-projects
 - 📫 How to reach me simonart0605@gmail.com

 <!---